 Personal lubricant is also wonderful when you started out wet, but your sex session has lasted longer than expected.
 You might find that you’re able to climax multiple times once you’ve added a little moisture after your first orgasm.

 This instructional video may be a bit shocking for you, but it will teach you how to make any man completely & utterly obsessed with you & only you by using 3 simple techniques.
 Check it out here to learn how.

 Discover how to have multiple orgasms.

-Lube is a good idea for transwomen who experience vaginal dryness after gender reassignment surgery as well as transmen who take testosterone supplements but still have a vagina.
+Lube is a good idea for transwomen who experience vaginal dryness after gender reassignment surgery as well as transmen who take testosterone supplements but still have a vulva.

 Lube not only makes things slicker and easier, but it can also enhance sex.
 Flavored lube, tingling lube, and warming lube are all options you can consider.
 If you’re not sure what type of lube to get – and there are a lot of options available to you! – Check out this post.
 We’ve written all about the types of lubes and those that are best for sex, masturbation and other activities.